-Ada County Housing Authority is a Public Housing Agency in Boise, Idaho that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Ada County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Ada County Housing Authority serves Ada County.

 The Ada County Housing Authority and the Boise City Housing Authority operate together as the Boise City/Ada County Housing Authority.